 The Department of Mathematics and Statistics

 Our department has a diverse faculty who are actively engaged in world-class research in mathematics and statistics.
-We have a robust seminar and colloquium schedule; in 2011 we began the Helen Barton Lecture Series in Computational Mathematics, which brings leading researchers in computational mathematics from around the world to UNCG.
+We have a robust seminar and colloquium schedule.
+For many years we have hosted the Helen Barton Lecture Series in Computational Mathematics, which brings leading researchers in computational mathematics from around the world to UNCG.
 We also host the annual Regional Mathematics and Statistics Conference, which attracts approximately 160 faculty, graduate students and undergraduates to UNCG.
-Additionally, two members of our faculty are editors-in-chief of internationally recognized journals in mathematics and statistics.
+Additionally, several members of our faculty are editors-in-chief of internationally recognized journals in mathematics and statistics.

 PhD in Computational Mathematics

-In 2006 UNCG became the only department in North Carolina to offer a PhD in Computational Mathematics.
+In 2008, UNCG became the only university in the North Carolina system to offer a PhD in Computational Mathematics.
 Following the advent of the computer, computational mathematics has emerged as an exciting, rapidly growing area of mathematics.
 Research in computational mathematics brings together computing power with the methods of mathematics, usually via algorithms or numerical and symbolic methods.
 Computing is used to execute these algorithms or to discover new patterns.
 Most students enrolled in the PhD program can expect $18,000 per year in financial support through teaching assistantships.
 The usual teaching load is one or two courses per semester with approximately 100 students total.
 Students who make satisfactory progress towards their degree can usually expect continued support throughout their program.
-In addition to teaching assistantships, there are several departmental scholarships that are awarded each year.
+In addition to teaching assistantships, several departmental scholarships are awarded to graduate students each year.

 UNCG and Greensboro, NC